The Mayor and Cabinet

 The Cabinet decides the council's key policies.

-- Mayor Marvin Rees – existing duties plus roads and congestion, economy, external relations (including international), sports and physical activity (including leisure centres), culture, regional work through the West of England Combined Authority, city infrastructure (including arena), the Clean Streets campaign, City Office and democratic engagement, new Congestion Task Group, flooding, clean air and tackling the climate emergency, housing delivery
+- Mayor Marvin Rees – existing duties plus economy, external relations (including international), sports and physical activity (including leisure centres), culture, regional work through the West of England Combined Authority, city infrastructure (including arena), the Clean Streets campaign, City Office and democratic engagement, new Congestion Task Group, flooding, clean air and tackling the climate emergency, housing delivery

 - Councillor Craig Cheney, Deputy Mayor – Finance, Governance and Performance, management of the Housing Revenue Account budget

-- Councillor Asher Craig, Deputy Mayor – Communities (Public Health, Public Transport, Libraries, Parks)
+- Councillor Asher Craig, Deputy Mayor – Communities (Public Health, Public Transport, Libraries, Parks), Events and Equalities

 - Councillor Helen Godwin – Women, Families and Homes (Lead Member For Children’s Services)

-- Councillor Claire Hiscott – Education and Skills
+- Councillor Anna Keen – Education and Skills

 - Councillor Helen Holland – Adult Social Care

-There are three supporting Councillor Leads who provide extra capacity for work on Public Transport and International relations.
+There is one supporting Councillor Lead who provides extra capacity for work on International relations: